 If you agree to take part in this study, this is what will happen: You will be randomized to one of two study groups.

 If you are in the control group, you will continue with the usual care of your patients and you will not see our informational alerts.

-If you are in the intervention group, you will receive an informational alert containing guideline-based recommendations for all of your eligible outpatients with hyperlipidemia upon opening of the order entry screen in your patient's medical record.
-This alert is a "pop-up" that will notify you that the patient is at very high risk for ASCVD, displaying the most recent cholesterol values and the patient's current lipid lowering therapy.
-There is also a link to the full treatment guidelines for hyperlipidemia, including an option to obtain continuing medical education (CME) credits.
-These guidelines may be inappropriate for any specific patient.
+If you are in the intervention group, you will receive an informational alert for all of your eligible outpatients with HFrEF upon opening of the order entry screen in your patient's medical record.
+This alert is a "pop-up" that will notify you that the patient has a diagnosis of HFrEF, will display the patient's current LVEF, and list the patient's current evidence-based medical therapy.
+Evidence-based medical therapy classes (four drug classes) will be displayed in the alert.
+If the patient is taking a recommended medication, the name of the drug and the dose will be displayed next to the class.
+If patient is not taking a medication belonging to one of the evidence-based medical therapy classes, a "None" will be displayed.
+There is also a link to the best available guideline-recommended treatment for heart failure.
+A link to an order set with recommended evidence-based and FDA-approved therapies for HFrEF patient will be available should you wish to change the patient's current therapy.
+It is important to note that these guidelines may be inappropriate for any specific patient.
 They are not based on a comprehensive or individualized assessment, but on limited indicators.
+The order set will not include any drug class the patient is already on and it will not include a drug class if the patient has a documented contraindication/allergy to it.
 A clinical assessment of your patient will be required before prescribing medication.
-A link to an order set will be available should you wish to change the patient's current therapy.

-The alert will fire once per patient, followed by a one hour lock out feature so that you cannot receive another alert within this one- hour time frame.
-However, should you open the patient's order entry page outside of this window, the alert will fire again.
+You will be able to dismiss the alert and indicate your reason for doing so if you feel the alert is inappropriate for your patient.

+The alert will fire once per patient, during the first encounter in which your patient is eligible, and only when the chart is open to enter orders.
 It is important to note that you are not obligated to take any action in response to this alert.
 This is an informational alert containing general, rather than individualized, guideline-based information, and you may choose to ignore the alert or use the information presented at your own discretion.
 This alert or the information presented does not substitute for any clinical consultation or clinical judgement, and the guidance contained within the alert is not a clinical recommendation, but a general guideline; these guidelines may be contraindicated for your patient.